EPSRC Centre for Doctoral Training in Aerosol Science

 Welcome to the CDT in Aerosol Science

-Fourteen students joined the first cohort of the CDT in September 2020, while our 14 students in the first cohort move to start their PhD research.
-With backgrounds from geography and earth sciences to chemistry, physics, pharmacy and biological sciences, we have a truly diverse first cohort!
-The students are completing training in Core Aerosol Science, Research Methods, and Professionalism and Translation, while developing their PhD research proposals.
+Twenty students joined the second cohort of the CDT in September 2020, while our 14 students in the first cohort move to start their PhD research.
+With backgrounds from geography, and earth sciences to engineering, chemistry, physics, pharmacy and biological sciences, we have two truly diverse cohorts!
+During their first year, our students complete training in Core Aerosol Science, Research Methods, and Professionalism and Translation, while developing their PhD research proposals.

 Could you be part of our third cohort?
-Applications will be open from November 2020 to become a member of this brilliant scientific community.
+Applications will be opening soon to become a member of this brilliant scientific community.